bizhuka/bizhuka.github.io/docs/xtt/01-simple-structure.md

 {% include _xtt_demo.html %}

-The easiest way to send elementary data to a report is to pass them by a structure
+The easiest way to send elementary data to a report is to pass them by a structure (or in an object attributes)
 ```abap
     " Document structure
     BEGIN OF ts_root,